Hoover (seal): Death

 Hoover died on July 25, 1985, due to complications during his annual molt.
 His obituary was published in The Boston Globe.

 Legacy

 None of Hoover's six pups (daughters Joey, Amelia, and Trumpet and sons Lucifer, Cinder, and Spark) spoke, but his grandson Chacoda (or "Chucky") has shown an ability to be guided in his vocalizations.
 As of 2007, Chucky remains vocal but has not shown an ability to mimic human speech.
 Aquarium staff continue to work with him.

-In popular culture
+On December 1, 2006, host Stephen Fry discussed "Hoover the talking seal" on the British television show QI.

-In 2013, Derek Kaloust and Anna Tillett wrote a children’s book about Hoover and the Swallows entitled Hoover the Talking Seal.
+In 2013, Derek Kaloust and Anna Tillett wrote the children’s book, Hoover the Talking Seal, about Hoover and the Swallows.

-In Series 4 Episode 11 of the British comedy panel game show QI (Quite Interesting), host Stephen Fry asked a question regarding "Hoover the talking seal.”